Dishuk/gattc/docs/architecture.md

 Tracks schema changes over time:

-- Stores revision history with timestamps and messages
+- Stores each revision as its own markdown file (`gattc/changelog/<service>/NNN.md`) with YAML frontmatter (revision, timestamp, detected changes) and a body containing the author's release message
 - Used by `gattc release` to record changes
+- Used by `gattc changelog` to list, locate, and edit entries
 - Used by `gattc docs` to show changelog in generated HTML

 ### Generators (`generators/`)